-HR management should keep in mind that the environment of any organisation reflects the success of a company.
+HR management should keep in mind that the environment of any organization reflects the success of a company.
 This is why one can see top companies like Google and Microsoft work towards fulfilling an environment where everyone feels supportive and inclusive.

 Here are some of the ways that HR management can achieve it: